-I’m a computational astrophysicst at the University of California, Berkeley, where I’m a PhD candidate in Physics and work in the Astronomy Department.
-I use simulations to understand a range of astronomical phenomena.
+I received my PhD in Physics in 2021 from the University of California, Berkeley, where I worked in both the Physics and Astronomy Departments.
 I’m one of the primary developers of Sedona, a Monte Carlo radiation transport code.
-My primary research advisers are Eliot Quataert and Dan Kasen.
+My primary research advisers were Eliot Quataert and Dan Kasen.

 Previously, I was a Department of Energy Computational Science Graduate Fellow and a UC Berkeley Physics Theory Fellow.
 I spent summer 2017 at Oak Ridge National Lab working with Bronson Messer on non-blocking communication in FLASH.
 I received my BS in Physics with a minor in Computer Science from Caltech.

-The best way to contact me is by email: hklion [at] berkeley [dot] edu
+The best way to contact me is by email: klion [at] lbl [dot] gov